noynaert/csc184Handouts/Unit_A/chap02_030_Variables.md

 ## Rules for Python variable names.

 ### Absolute Rules
++

-* Variable names must starte with either a letter or and underscore _.
+* Variable names must start with either a letter or and underscore _.
 Note that variable names **cannot** start with a digit.
 * After the first character, the remaining characters must be letters, digits, or underscores.
 * Variable names are *case sensitive*  taxRate and TaxRate would be two different variables.
 * The variable name must not be a Python keyword.